wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 ----------------------------

 .. image:: images/radio-programming/select-network-connection.png
+  :alt: Each of the Parts of the Network Interfaces selection pop up.

 Use the pop-up window to select the which ethernet interface the configuration utility will use to communicate with the wireless bridge.
 On Windows machines, ethernet interfaces are typically named "Local Area Connection".
 The configuration utility can not program a bridge over a wireless connection.